bobbywong234/VideoStreaming-Gaming/README.md

 Consotre_Gaming is the webapi for accessing users' gaming data.<br />
 File_server is NodeJS app only for Video File streaming, no database implementation.<br />
 For the confidentiality, all code is demo, which means it is not the real project I made.
 Therefore, the source code of my real project would be unrevealed for now.<br />
-Addtionally, Database Structure and Data Source would be uphold secret.
+Addtionally, Database Structure,Data Source,docker implementation would be uphold secret.